lockvoid/cachebay/docs/adapters/VUE.md

 # Composables

-Cachebay ships a small set of Vue composables that sit on top of the normalized cache.
+Cachebay ships a small set of Vue composables that sit on top of the normalized cachebay.
 They are available **after** you install Cachebay as a Vue plugin:

 ```ts
 import { createApp } from 'vue'